MrGiddy/alx-system_engineering-devops/0x06-regular_expressions/README.md

 ```

 ## 1. Repetition Token #0
-* Find the regular expression that will match only the cases provided below:
+* Find the regular expression that will:
+    * mkip:  hbn
+    * mkip:  hbtn
-    * hbttn
+    * match: hbttn
-    * hbtttn
+    * match: hbtttn
-    * hbttttn
+    * match: hbttttn
-    * hbtttttn
+    * skip:  hbtttttn

 * Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

 ## 2. Repetition Token #1
-* Find the regular expression matching only:
+* Find the regular expression that will:
-    * htn
+    * match: htn
-    * hbtn
+    * match: hbtn
+    * skip:  hbbtn
+    * skip:  hbbbtn

 * Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

 ## 3. Repetition Token #2
-Requirements:

-Find the regular expression that will match only:
+Find the regular expression that will:
+    * skip:  hbn
-    * hbtn
+    * match: hbtn
-    * hbttn
+    * match: hbttn
-    * hbtttn
+    * match: hbtttn
-    * hbttttn
+    * match: hbttttn

 Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+### 4. Repetition Token #3
+Find the regular expression that will:
+    * match: hbn
+    * skip:  hbon
+    * match: hbtn
+    * match: hbttn
+    * match: hbtttn
+    * match: hbttttn

+Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching meth
+od